ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/p18-t2-first-come-first-served-for-await.md

-# Descripción de la Práctica p18-t2-first-come-first-served-for-await.md
+# Descripción de la Práctica first-come-first-served-for-await

 If you use for-await-of on an array of promises, you iterate over it in the specified order, doesn't matter if the next promise in the given array is resolved before the previous one: